-- Where any member of TSH Staff has concerns relating to Child Protection or Child Welfare, or that a Child is in immediate danger, they have a responsibility to pass their concerns to the Senior Clinical cover (SCC) the Director of Nursing & Operations, TSH Social Work Service and to complete a Datix report.
+Where any member of State Hospital staff has concerns relating to Child Protection or Child Welfare, or that a Child is in immediate danger, they have a responsibility to pass their concerns to the Senior Clinical cover (SCC) the Director of Nursing and Operations, the State Hospital Social Work Service and to complete a Datix report.
 The Police may also require to be informed if there is reason to believe that a crime may have been committed.
-Volunteers should raise their concerns immediately with a member of TSH staff, who will contact SCC.
-The Person Centred Improvement Lead will be made aware of any concerns shared by a volunteer and will be responsible for providing support to the volunteer. - Where the concern arises out with office hours, the South Lanarkshire Council Emergency Social Work Service should be contacted on 0303 123 1008 or esws@southlanarkshire.gov.uk. - After initial contact the referrer must complete a Notification of Child Protection Concern Form (see Appendix B) and forward it immediately to TSH Social Work Service for consideration of any further action required. - On receipt of the completed Notification of Child Protection Concern Form, TSH Social Work Service will send a written acknowledgement to the referrer and forward a copy of the completed form to the Patient's Responsible Medical Officer (RMO), the Lead Nurse and the Director of Nursing & Operations, as Chair of the Child and Adult Protection Forum - The Social Work Team Leader will immediately allocate a Social Worker to contact and, where appropriate, interview the referrer, any other relevant parties and the patient, where appropriate.
-If deemed to be an urgent child protection concern, the allocated Social Worker will collate all relevant information and initiate an Initial Referral Discussion.
+Volunteers should raise their concerns immediately with a member of State Hospital staff, who will contact SCC.
+The Person Centred Improvement Lead will be made aware of any concerns shared by a volunteer and will be responsible for providing support to the volunteer.

+Where the concern arises out with office hours, the South Lanarkshire Council Emergency Social Work Service should be contacted on 0303 123 1008 or esws@southlanarkshire.gov.uk.

+After initial contact, the referrer must complete a Notification of Child Protection Concern Form (see Appendix B) and forward it immediately to the State Hospital Social Work Service for consideration of any further action required.

+On receipt of the completed Notification of Child Protection Concern Form, the State Hospital Social Work Service will send a written acknowledgement to the referrer and forward a copy of the completed form to the Patient's Responsible Medical Officer (RMO), the Lead Nurse and the Director of Nursing and Operations, as Chair of the Child and Adult Protection Forum.

+The Social Work Team Leader will immediately allocate a Social Worker to contact and, where appropriate, interview the referrer, any other relevant parties and the patient, where appropriate.
+If deemed an urgent child protection concern, the allocated Social Worker will collate all relevant information and initiate an Initial Referral Discussion.